Pentagon03/BOJ-Workbook-Copy-Paste-Pro/README.md

 1. Go to any Workbook / Set Tab that you want to Copy.
 2. Press Extension Button.
 (Recommend to pin it on the top)
 3. Press "Copy".
-4. Press "Problems" to check whether Copy worked well.
+4. Press "Problems" to check whether Copy Process worked well.
 5. Go to any Workbook / Set Generation Tab that you wanna Paste.
 6. Press "Paste".
 You are all done.